fbpx

 Blue carbon

 Our oceans lock up even more carbon than the habitats on land, absorbing an estimated 20-35% of manmade carbon dioxide every year.
-We call this blue carbon, and it can be stored in plants, sediments and even the bodies of animals.
+This is called blue carbon and can be stored in plants, sediments and even the bodies of animals.

 But our blue carbon solutions are threatened.
-In the UK, we’ve lost nearly 50% of our seagrass beds in the past 35 years, and we’re losing around 100 hectares of saltmarsh each year to development and rising sea levels.
+In the UK, we’ve lost nearly 50% of our seagrass beds in the past 35 years.
+We are also losing around 100 hectares of saltmarsh each year to development and rising sea levels.
 As these habitats are damaged, carbon is released, making the problem worse.
 Our seas are not as healthy as they should be, but even in their current state they take up huge amounts of carbon dioxide.
-Imagine how much more they could hold if we restored them, bringing back more seagrass meadows, coastal marshes and the wildlife they support.
+Imagine how much more they could hold if we restored them by bringing back more seagrass meadows, coastal marshes and the wildlife they support.

 (saltmarsh ©Terry Whittaker/2020VISION)